 My name is Nicolas Sarmiento and I born in 1986, Necochea, Argentina.

 I grew up in Marcos Paz, where I did the obligatory school, in the countryside area of the Greater Buenos Aires.

 In 2010, I moved to the capital, the Autonomous City of Buenos Aires.

-My work, as well as my thinking, is embedded in research, a research that is both, oriented towards the subject matter, but also towards a proper comprehension of the language, the medium and the form an artwork takes in different environments.
+My work and my thinking are embedded in research, research that is oriented not only to the subject matter, but also to an appropriate understanding of the language, the medium,

-Studio: Froburgstrasse 4, 4052, Basel.
+Studio: Auf Dem Wolf 11, 4052, Basel.